radumg/AEC-hackathon-Dynamo-Workshop/00-DevelopmentInDynamo/00-Introduction.md

 **Extensions** and **ViewExtensions** allow the developer to *"tap"* into Dynamo itself and make use of its API to drive custom functionality, respond to events and add your own UI on top of Dynamo.

+On this material we will explore what Extensions/ViewExtensions are and write some examples of our own.

-For more info, visit the [blog post](https://dynamobim.org/extending-dynamo-a-london-workshop-on-extensions/) or watch the [recording](https://www.youtube.com/watch?v=qLGsRcIOwzc&feature=youtu.be) from the workshop held in London on February 2018.
+For more information, visit the [blog post](https://dynamobim.org/extending-dynamo-a-london-workshop-on-extensions/) or watch the [recording](https://www.youtube.com/watch?v=qLGsRcIOwzc&feature=youtu.be) from the workshop held in London on February 2018.